mjbonifacio/continuity/README.md

 ### General
 1. Clone this repository
-2. Create symlinks in my home folder
- ex: `ln -s ~/continuity/.vimrc ~/.vimrc`
+2. Create symlinks in my home folder, example: `ln -s ~/continuity/.vimrc ~/.vimrc`

 ### iterm2
 1. Create a new profile, go to keys, and load a preset for "natural text editing"